Manchukuo Film Association: History

 Man'ei was established on August 14, 1937, as a national policy company (國策會社, kokusaku kaisha) which was a joint venture between the government of Manchukuo and the South Manchurian Railway Company.
 The original studios were located at a former wool goods factory, with the offices at the former Kitsurin Architectural Institute (吉林省建築設計院) in Kitsurin Province.
 Unlike Japan's film markets in Taiwan and Korea, Man'ei was promoted as being a Japanese-run Chinese film studio from its start.
 Man'ei grew out of the Southern Manchurian Railway's Photographic Division, which was initially charged with producing industrial and educational films about Manchukuo for Japanese audiences.
 Promotional materials from the studios boasted that Man'ei had the most state-of-the art facilities in all of Asia at that time.
 Negishi Kan'ichi was recruited from Nikkatsu's Tamagawa Studios to oversee feature film productions.

 In 1939, Nobusuke Kishi enlisted Masahiko Amakasu, head of Manchukuo's Ministry of Civil Affairs, to replace Negishi.
 Amakasu effectively used his status as a film industry outsider, as well as his notoriety as the murderer of Osugi Sakae and family to maintain the Man'ei's independence from the mainland Japanese film industry.
 Amakasu was frequently critical and sometimes hostile to Japanese perceptions of Man'ei.
-As a result of a 1936 tour of Nazi Germany and Fascist Italy, Amakasu was able to see visit the studios Universum Film AG and Cinecittà.
+As a result of a 1936 tour of Nazi Germany and Fascist Italy, Amakasu was able to see visit the studios Universum Film AG (UFA) and Cinecittà.
 After taking up his post at Man’ei, Amakasu was determined to reform the studio's production system after UFA's in order to compete with both Hollywood and the Japanese film industry.
 This included using staff from the Towa Company to assist him in procuring the latest German movie cameras and production techniques.
 Amakasu also hosted notables from the Japanese film industry including movie stars, directors, and orchestral conductors such as Takashi Asahina.
 Although Amakasu was considered right-wing, he hired many left-wing and Communist sympathizers at a time when they were being purged from the Japanese film industry.